uzma-azhar/sql-challenge/README.md

 This is my submission for the Module 9 challenge.
 My submission includes 3 components: table schema script, queries script, and an image of the ERD.

+# Data Modeling
+These tables included in the image of the ERD are:
+- Titles
+- Employees
+- Departments
+- Department Manager
+- Department Employees
+- Salaries

+I've identified primary keys and composite keys (by marking multiple columns as primary keys).

 # Data Engineering
 In my table schema script, I've created the following tables:
 - Titles